vasily-mishanin/test-2305-mishanin/README.md

 #### Teast Challenge from 2305

-This is a simple fullstack web app on Typscript:
+This is a simple fullstack web app on Typescript:
 Server - Node JS on Express.js
 Clietn - React JS bundled with Vite